gwbres/adi-ad9546/README.md

 ```

 Such scenario (meaningful filters) is handy when trying to interprate
-raw data into another.
+raw data into another script.
 Here's an example on how to do this in python once again:

 ```shell
 # call status.py from another python script;